-As demonstrated in [16], the PAni polymer film has showed a high hysteresis when decreasing steps of pH levels.
+As demonstrated in [17], the PAni polymer film has shown a high hysteresis when decreasing steps of pH levels.
 Therefore, the measurement in this work was only performed in increasing steps.
-Several reports support the findings, stating that this issue is related to different protonation/deprotonation rates in the polymerization of PAni [21].
+Several reports support the findings, stating that this issue is related to different protonation/deprotonation rates in the polymerization of PAni [22].

 As a merit figure in the analysis, the normalized transmittance of the sensor was studied for both the initial and the repeatability tests.
-These shown the same transmittance trend after two days of polymer synthesis.
+These showed the same transmittance trend after two days of polymer synthesis.

-The peak intensity of spectral response remained at 634.6 nm and despite a decrease in the intensity, the sensor response remained very close.
-A sensitivity of 1.064 mW/pH ($R^2 = 0.9803$) and 0.951 mW/pH ($R^2 = 0.9674$) were determined for the subsequent tests 2 and 3, respectively.
+The peak intensity of spectral response remained at 634.6 nm, and despite a decrease in the intensity, the sensor response remained very close.
+A sensitivity of 1.064 mW/pH ($R^2 = 0.9803$) and 0.951 mW/pH ($R^2 = 0.9674$) was determined for subsequent tests 2 and 3, respectively.
 Fig. 9 depicts the plot of the experimental results where the optimal operation zone (linear response) was similar in all cases.

-The same procedure was repeated with the D-shape fiber-based sensor, as well.
-The sensor recorded a similar trend up to pH 7.3, in all test.
-The linear region increases the sensitivity after the first test.
-However, in the last two experiments the spectral response shifted to a 564.6 nm wavelength peak.
-And for higher pH values, the transmittance increases (see Fig. 10).
+The same procedure was repeated with the D-shape fiber-based sensor as well.
+While the overall sensor transmittance trend remained similar up to pH 7.3 across the repeated tests, there were some notable deviations at higher pH values (see Fig. 10).
+Specifically, in the initial test, the normalized transmittance continued decreasing with increasing pH above 7.3.
+However, in subsequent tests 2 and 3, the spectral response peaked shifted to a lower wavelength of 564.6 nm, and the transmittance began increasing again for pH > 7.3.